Fat wedge filtrations and decomposition of polyhedral products: Fat wedge filtration of

 of the cube $(D^1)^{\times m}$.
 Notice that any face of the cube $(D^1)^{\times m}$ is expressed by $C_{\sigma\subset\tau}$ for some $\sigma\subset\tau\subset[m]$, and in particular, any vertex of $(D^1)^{\times m}$ is given by $C_{\sigma\subset\sigma}$ for some $\sigma\subset[m]$.
 Let $\Sd L$ denote the barycentric subdivision of a simplicial complex $L$.
 Then the vertices of $\Sd\Delta^{[m]}$ are non-empty subsets of $[m]$, so we can define a piecewise linear map

-which is an embedding onto the union of $(m-1)$-dimensional faces of $(D^1)^{\times m}$ including the vertex $(-1,\ldots,-1)$.
+which is an embedding onto the union of $(m-1)$-dimensional faces of $(D^1)^{\times m}$ including the vertex $(-1,\ldots,-1)$, where $\Delta^{[m]}$ denotes the simplex on the vertex set $[m]$.
 This embedding is the cubical decomposition of $\Delta^{[m]}$, where one can see the reason for the name ``cubical decomposition'' from Figure 1.

 We define the cone and the suspension of $K$ by

 as usual.
 By extending the embedding $i_c$, we get a piecewise linear homeomorphism